PedroN3ves/PedroN3ves/README.md

 ### Hi there, I'm Pedro Neves

-- I’m currently learning Frontend and Backend;
+- I’m currently studying Computer Engineer at UFAL
-  - Frontend: HTML, CSS and Javascript;
-  - Backend: Java and Javascript(NodeJs);

 - I’m looking for help with learning more about Programing;